mmartinv/assisted-service-client-generator/README.md

 ./generate-from-local-container.sh
 ```

-It's possible to use podman instead of docker:
+To use podman instead of docker:
 ```
 CONTAINER_RUNTIME_COMMAND=podman ./generate-from-local-container.sh
 ```

-Or change the local port mapped to the container:
+To change the local port mapped to the container:
 ```
 OPENAPI_GENERATOR_PORT=8080 ./generate-from-local-container.sh
 ```